-The number of children living with caregivers has decreased in the latest quarter as fewer children are entering out of home placements, however the proportion of placement types has remained relatively stable.
-Of children living with a caregiver, 88 percent are living with family/whanau or with a caregiver of the same ethnicity.
+The number of children living with caregivers has decreased in the latest quarter in line with an overall reduction in the number of children in out of home placements, however the proportion of placement types has remained relatively stable.
+Of children living with a caregiver, 88 percent are living with family/ whānau or with a caregiver of the same ethnicity.

-The number of assessments has decreased over the past two quarters in line with a decrease in the number of children in care, but the proportion of children that have a completed gateway assessment has increased to 74 percent.
+The total number of completed assessments over the past three guarters has remained stable, however the proportion of all children in care that have a completed gateway assessment has increased to 75 percent.
 Improving the Gateway process is an on-going area of focus, which is reflected in the positive trend we observe.